JCSDA/ioda/src/engines/README.md

-# ioda-engines
+# IODA-engines

-ioda-engines provides unified in-memory and in-file data storage.
-The rest of jedi depends on ioda to provide the data that different applications need, and ioda uses ioda-engines to manipulate the data.
+IODA-engines provides unified in-memory and in-file data storage.
+The rest of JEDI depends on IODA to provide the data that different applications need, and IODA uses IODA-engines to manipulate the data.

-This repository represents part of the OOPS/IODA/UFO changes.
-Documentation is still being written.
-Basically, we wanted to refactor ioda and provide a common observation store that was aware of metadata and could store multidimensional data.

 ## Quick start